 Toyosu Area Guide Yajiman

-There are many popular items, such as the mapo doufu, jumbo yakisai, leek egg bowl, and fried rice with fried pork belly, so be sure to try them all and find your favourite.
+There are many popular items, such as the mapo doufu, jumbo yakisai, leek egg bowl, and fried rice with fried pork belly.
+Be sure to try them all and find your favourite.

 Find out more about Yajiman here on Google maps.